LMSW vs. LCSW – What’s the difference?

-In your quest to become a licensed social worker, you may discover the acronyms LMSW and LCSW crop up frequently.
+In your quest to become a licensed social worker, you may see the acronyms LMSW and LCSW frequently.
 But what do they mean?
 They represent two common social work licenses—the licensed master social worker (LMSW) and the licensed clinical social worker (LCSW).

-Again, it’s important to note that social work licenses like an LMSW and an LCSW vary from state to state.
-While many of the 50 states recognize at least one or both of them, some states have different levels of social work licensure available.
-Each state has its own requirements for licensure.
+Social work licenses like an LMSW and an LCSW vary from state to state.
+While many of the 50 states recognize at least one or both of them, some states have different levels of social work licensure available and unique requirements for licensure.
 Be sure to check with your state to determine the appropriate steps to become a licensed social worker.

 University of Denver